Robert Merl

 Robert Merl (born 5 June 1991) is an Austrian orienteering competitor and junior world champion.

 He won a gold medal in the middle distance at the 2011 Junior World Orienteering Championships.

 He competed at the 2012 World Orienteering Championships.
 In the sprint competition he qualified for the final, where he placed 21st.

+At the World Games in 2013 he won a bronze medal in the mixed relay, together with Gernot Kerschbaumer, Ursula Kadan and Anna Nilsson Simkovics.